 - Website: http://benzimmer.com/

-- I am the executive producer of the Visual Thesaurus and Vocabulary.com, and language columnist for The Wall Street Journal.
-I'm also the former language columnist for The Boston Globe and The New York Times Magazine.
-Since 2005 (when I became a regular contributor to Language Log), I have been a research associate at the Institute for Research in Cognitive Science.
-I've also worked as editor for American dictionaries at Oxford University Press and consultant to the Oxford English Dictionary.
+- I am the language columnist for The Wall Street Journal and formerly wrote language columns for The Boston Globe and The New York Times Magazine.
+I've worked as the executive editor of Vocabulary.com and the Visual Thesaurus, as editor for American dictionaries at Oxford University Press, and as a consultant to the Oxford English Dictionary.
 I currently serve as chair of the American Dialect Society's New Words Committee.
 You can follow me on Twitter or Facebook.

 Posts by Ben Zimmer:

 A diplomatic rift between the United States and the Philippines was precipitated by comments that Philippine President Rodrigo Duterte made about President Obama at a Sept.
 5 news conference.

 Duterte's offensive comment was made in Tagalog (though most of his news conference was in English).
 In English-language press accounts, the Tagalog phrase putang ina has been translated as "son of a whore" or "son of a bitch."
 (NPR was less forthcoming today, variously referring to it as "an obscenity about Obama's mother" or "son of a fill-in-the-blank.")
 So what did Duterte really mean by putang ina?
 Chris Sundita, who has helped us with Tagalog translational issues in the past, comes to the rescue.